|Articulated Hauler 6x6 (2011)|

 Credit card and Paypal

-For tough off-road hauling conditions, Volvo (or Caterpillar, Terex) developed articulated haulers who are able to deal with these circumstances.
-Because these construction vehicles have a lot of techniques, I took the challenge to see if it was possible to design such a model in Technic LEGO®.
+For tough off-road hauling conditions, Volvo (or Caterpillar, Terex) developed articulated haulers that are able to deal with these circumstances.
+Because these construction vehicles have a lot of techniques, I explored if it was possible to design such a model in Technic LEGO®.
 The ambition was to have a full operated 6x6 drive-train, suspension and PF remote controlled driving & steering.
 I concluded from the start that the tipping of the dump bed must be achieved by using the pneumatic system, based on my experiences with the 10x4 Dump Truck (2009).
 It would be nice to add a pneumatic pump to automate the tipping as well, but it was clear that no space would be left within the model without a negative impact on the model's appearance.

 The model was designed in 4 months, whereof the most important challenges were: